-The thermostat controls the engine's operating temperature.
-They open at a certain temperature, allowing coolant to flow to the radiator for cooling.
+The cooling system's thermostat controls the engine's operating temperature.
+It opens at a specific temperature, allowing coolant to flow to the radiator for cooling.
 It's located between the engine's outlet and the radiator.
-For instance, a valve rated at 195° F will begin to open at 195° F and be completely open at around 215° F.
+For instance, a valve rated at 195° F begins to open at 195° F and is completely open at around 215° F.

-A stuck closed thermostat results in engine overheating, because doesn't allow coolant to flow to the radiator for cooling.
-A stuck open thermostat would not allow the engine to reach normal operating temperature, resulting in (TCC) torque converter clutch and fuel mixture problems.
-If a customer mentions the vehicle sometimes gets hot and then suddenly returns to normal, suspect a faulty thermostat.
-A thermostat that sticks intermittently will result in an engine that runs hot and then suddenly cools, returning to normal operating temperature when the valve opens.
+A stuck closed thermostat results in engine overheating because it doesn't allow coolant to flow to the radiator for cooling.
+A stuck open thermostat does not allow the engine to reach normal operating temperature, resulting in (TCC) torque converter clutch and air-fuel mixture problems.
+If a customer mentions, the vehicle sometimes gets hot and then suddenly returns to normal, suspect a faulty thermostat.
+A thermostat that sticks intermittently results in an engine that runs hot and then suddenly cools, returning to normal operating temperature when the valve opens.